Frequently Asked Questions

 What should I pack for my visit?

 A printable packing checklist is available in our Welcome Package that is sent to you upon registration.
-If you are missing any items please notify your guide.
+If you are missing any items please notify your host.
 We have extras of most gear.

 Who sees my health/dietary information?